-Fatigue can affect thoughts, feelings and what we do

-These tips may help:
+Fatigue can affect thoughts, feelings and what we do These tips may help:

 - Expect that your family member may become tired very quickly and need to rest. - Do important things when they are at their freshest. - Try to have 'quiet' times.
-Switch off devices such as laptops and the radio and television. - Remind visitors that even if your family member looks well, they need to pace themselves and get lots of rest. - To get more information and advice, see Headway's booklet Living with changes in fatigue and sleep.
+Switch off the radio and TV. - Remind visitors that even if your family member looks well, they need to pace themselves and get lots of rest. - To get more information and advice, see Headway's booklet Living with changes in fatigue and sleep.